syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Text-Callout-Annotation.md

 {% endtabs %}
 ## Modifying the end style of the free text callout annotation

-The end style of the free text callout annotation included can be either customized at the time of inclusion or after the inclusion.
-The following code shows how to set end style of the text annotation at the time of inclusion.
-The customization of end style after inclusion is explained in the later part.
+The ending style of the free text callout annotation can be customized at the time of inclusion or after the inclusion.
+The following code shows how to set the end style of the text annotation at the time of inclusion.
+The customization of the end style after inclusion is explained later in this guide.

 {% tabs %}
 {% highlight C# %}